sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 | Egg  | 5      | uncool | 2          | 2              |              22 |
 +------+--------+--------+------------+----------------+-----------------+

-Notice that I’ve constructed two different labelling schemes here.
+Notice that I have constructed two different labelling schemes here.
 We have a “person” variable *p* so it would be perfectly sensible to refer to |Y_p| as the grumpiness of the *p*-th person in the sample.
-For instance, the table shows that Tim is the fourth so we’d say *p* = 4.
+For instance, the table shows that Tim is the fourth so we would say *p* = 4.
 So, when talking about the grumpiness *Y* of this “Tim” person, whoever he might be, we could refer to his grumpiness by saying that |Y_p| = 91, for person *p* = 4 that is.
-However, that’s not the only way we could refer to Tim.
+However, that is not the only way we could refer to Tim.
 As an alternative we could note that Tim belongs to the “uncool” group (*k* = 2), and is in fact the first person listed in the “uncool” group (*i* = 1).
-So it’s equally valid to refer to Tim’s grumpiness by saying that
+So it is equally valid to refer to Tim’s grumpiness by saying that
 |Y_ik| = 91, where *k* = 2 and *i* = 1.

 In other words, each person *p* corresponds to a unique *ik*